 Continuing Education .
 Classes

-This course will help you to put together a stronger portfolio needed in applying to art colleges, as well as the fabulous benefits of improving your drawing skills, the joys of trying different drawing materials, along with showing you what an art college is actually looking for in your portfolio.
+This course will help you to put together a stronger portfolio needed in applying to art colleges, and show you what an art college is actually looking for in your portfolio.
+It also provides the fabulous benefits of improving your drawing skills as you experiment with different drawing materials.
 Besides enjoying the classroom explorations and drawings assigned outside the classroom, you will get to engage in the occasional critique in a fun and informative way.
 The goal of this course is to help you reach a higher level of skill in the creation of your own artwork.
 Parent permission is required for life drawing because of nude models.

 Steel Fabrication: MIG Welding